dmerejkowsky/blog/content/post/2017-07-22-how-i-use-git.md

 ```

 It took me a while to figure this out, but KDiff3 *also* writes a `.orig` file
-when it's done, so you have to untick a box in  `KDiff3` settings window, too
+when it's done, so you have to untick a box in `KDiff3` settings window for the
-for the `.orig` file to really be gone.
+`.orig` file to really be gone.

 ## Aliases